v19 launch sale ends in ... Get 25% off BUY NOW

 Observables and signals are suited to different tasks.
 The problem is that they look so similar.
 The key idea is that observables are great for managing events and asynchronous reactivity, and signals are great for managing state and synchronous reactivity.

-I don’t expect that to mean anything to you right now — these are just concepts we are going to have to build on as we progress through the course.
+I don’t expect that to mean anything to you right now (unless you have some prior knowledge in this area) — these are just concepts we are going to have to build on as we progress through the course.
 But, to at least give you some idea of what this means, you can consider the example we looked at before as being synchronous reactivity:

 Sync reactivity